Moduli problems for operadic algebras: From FMPs to algebras

-therefore agrees with the derived functor of the Quillen functor $A\longmapsto \Der(A, \base)$, and hence preserves colimits. \end{proof} Let us note that the adjoint pair \eqref{diag:basicadjunction} depends naturally on $\phi$, in the following sense (we will come back to this in Section \ref{sec:naturality}): \begin{lemma} Consider a commuting square
+where we have used that $I(B)^\vee=\Der_{\PP}(B, \base)$.
+By Lemma \ref{lem:algbarresol}, the map $\Omega_\phi \Bar_\phi(A)\rt A$ is a quasi-isomorphism whenever $A$ is cofibrant as a $\base$-module, i.e.\ it provides a functorial cofibrant replacement of $A$.
+It follows that $\mathfrak D_\phi$ computes indeed the derived functor of derivations with coefficients in the trivial $A$-module $\base$. \end{proof} Let us note that the adjoint pair \eqref{diag:basicadjunction} depends naturally on $\phi$, in the following sense (we will come back to this in Section \ref{sec:naturality}): \begin{lemma} Consider a commuting square

 where $g$ is a map of $\base$-cooperads, $f$ is a map of $\base$-operads and $\phi$ and $\psi$ are weakly Koszul twisting morphisms.
 Then there is a natural transformation of $\DD^\vee$-algebras

 When $A$ is a cofibrant $\PP$-algebra, this map is a weak equivalence. \end{lemma} In other words, a diagram like \eqref{diag:mapoftwists} induces a square of $\infty$-categories